 #9 – Valuation

 Valuation analysis means deriving the company’s fair valuation.
-You may use one of the following valuation financial analysis tools –
+We may employ one of the following valuation financial analysis tools: –

 #10 – FP&A Analysis

-This has been a guide to Types of Financial Analysis.
-Here we discuss the top 10 types of financial analysis along with its advantages and disadvantages.
-You can learn more about financial analysis from the following articles –
+This article is a guide to what are Types Of Financial Analysis.
+We explain different types of it along with example.
+You may learn more about financial analysis from the following articles: –